zopefoundation/zope.fanstatic/src/zope/fanstatic/README.txt

 ******************************

 This package provides Zope integration for fanstatic.
-This means it's taking care of two things:
+This means it's taking care of three things:

 * provide access to the needed resources throughout the request/response cycle.

 * provide the base URL for the resources to be rendered.

+* clear the needed resources when an exception view is rendered.

 This library fulfills these conditions for a Zope Toolkit/Grok setup.